qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/thegalvestonpirates.md

 ### Captain Ironsides - The Ruthless Raider:
 - Background: Ironsides led a notorious raider gang in the post-apocalyptic wasteland, known for his brutality and cunning tactics.
 His notoriety attracted the attention of Captain Redhawk, who saw potential in Ironsides' combat prowess.
 Through a series of events, Ironsides joined forces with the Galveston Pirates, bringing his raider gang under the faction's banner.
 - Party Representation: Represents the raider gangs and those who thrive on chaos.
+### Captain "Blackbeard" O'Malley:
+- Background: A former raider captain known for his ruthless tactics and fearsome reputation, Blackbeard O'Malley commands one of the most feared pirate crews within the Galveston Pirates.
+His crew, the Black Sails, is known for their brutal raids and merciless approach to their enemies.
+- Role: Leads the Black Sails crew, specializing in naval combat and raiding operations.
+### Captain Isabella Maraña
+- Background: A former smuggler and pirate captain, Isabella Maraña commands a crew of skilled navigators and smugglers within the Galveston Pirates.
+Her expertise in navigating the treacherous waters of the Gulf and evading Lone Star Republic patrols makes her a valuable asset to the faction.
+- Role: Leads the Maraña crew, specializing in smuggling operations and covert missions.
 ### Lieutenant Elena "Whisper" Cortez - Intelligence Specialist:
 - Background: A former intelligence operative before the Great War, Whisper's survival instincts and skills made her invaluable to Captain Redhawk.
 Fluent in both English and Spanish, she serves as a liaison between the native Houstonians and the Cartel members within the Galveston Pirates.
 Her ability to gather and analyze information contributes significantly to the faction's success.
 - Role: Handles intelligence gathering, diplomatic relations, and ensures effective communication among the diverse factions within the Galveston Pirates.